mattes337/morag-ui/tasks/vision/README.md

 ## Success Criteria

 ### Phase 1 Success Criteria
-- [ ] Databases can be configured with domain-specific settings
+- [ ] Realms can be configured with domain-specific settings
-- [ ] Custom extraction prompts work per database
+- [ ] Custom extraction prompts work per realm (inherited by all databases)
-- [ ] Query prompts are configurable per database
+- [ ] Query prompts are configurable per realm (inherited by all databases)
 - [ ] Enhanced entity extraction is functional

 ### Phase 2 Success Criteria